sc0w/phosh-antispam/README.md

 ```
 [Spam Block]
-AllowBlockedNumbers=true
+EnableSpamBlock=true
+AllowBlockedNumbers=false
 AllowCallback=true
+CallbackTimeout=10
 Matchlist=NULL
 ```

-IMPORTANT NOTE: If you change settings in this file, You must restart Phosh
-                anti-spam in order for your settings to take effect!
+IMPORTANT NOTE: If you change settings in this file, You must restart Phosh anti-spam in order for your settings to take effect!

+EnableSpamBlock: Whether you want to enable Spam Block.
+This is useful if you just want to disable Phosh Anti-Spam for a short time and then re-enable.

 AllowBlockedNumbers: Whether you want to allow blocked numbers through.

 AllowCallback: Allows a ten second timeout for a number to call again and be let through.
 This can be useful if it is a human calling you.
 Note this does not apply to contacts named "Spam", they will always be hung up on.

+CallbackTimeout: Time time in seconds for how long someone can call back a second time and be let through.
+Default is 10 seconds.

 Matchlist: A comma seperated list of numbers (or partial numbers) you want to allow through.
 For example, if you want to allow the area code `201` and the number prefix `312-555-*` through, you would make this line:
 ```